 Inter Parish Ministry (IPM) (website) is a nonprofit organization that has been serving low income, needy families in eastern Hamilton County and all of Clermont County for over 50 years.
 Its mission is to provide food, clothing and other communal support to those in need and to empower clients with information, support and services to improve their lives.
-Heritage Church takes up a monthly outreach offering for IPM and collects food donations.
-The youth group conducts food drives for the pantry at local grocery stores.
+Heritage Church takes up a monthly outreach offering for IPM and, when the church building is open, collects food donations.
 The congregation also has several members who volunteer at the food pantry.
-Send email to:

 Heritage Healthy Cooking Classes: Heritage has partnered with Inter Parish Ministry and with the Boys and Girls Club of New Richmond to offer free cooking classes for those in need.
+These classes are offered periodically when the church building has not been closed due to the pandemic.
 Clients leave feeling empowered to prepare the recipes on their own and make small changes to improve their health.
 These classes are designed for those in need to gain the basic cooking skills that can enable them to make healthier and more economical food choices.
 Participants receive the recipes, a meal, a sense of connection and many of the ingredients needed to prepare the recipes at home.
 The meal that we serve after each class is a truly a time of radical hospitality.
-Send email to:

 Participation in external organizations’ events has rounded out our racial justice involvement.
-Two members of our congregation have been attending the Coalition for a Just Hamilton County.
 Several marchers participated in the “Bridges to Cross, Building Bridges” march that celebrated the 50th anniversary of the Voting Rights Act.
 Other activities attended by Heritage people include the Cathedral Symposia Series on Mass Incarceration, the Rethinking Racism series of gatherings, the “Race Conversation: Healing What Divides” presentation, the Black Lives Matter march in Cincinnati, and the multi-organization Peace and Healing prayer vigil led by Juneteenth.

 Green Burial is a focus of our minister and a group in the church.
 Green, or natural, burial is a way of caring for the dead with minimal environmental impact that aids in the conservation of natural resources, reduction of carbon emissions, protection of worker health, and the restoration and/or preservation of habitat.
-A separate organization, Heritage Acres Memorial Sanctuary, has been formed, and is currently seeking land.
+A separate organization, Heritage Acres Memorial Sanctuary, has been formed.
 For more information, contact our Senior Minister.

 Lesbian, Gay, Bisexual and Transgender Rights